 Dr. Alistair Dove is an Australian marine biologist living in the United States, where he is currently Director of Research and Conservation at Georgia Aquarium in Atlanta.
 His research interests are diverse but generally explore the theme of health in the aquatic environment, from individual animals to ecosystems.
-He is a passionate scientist communicator and is associate editor of DeepSeaNews.
-Follow on Twitter at @para_sight and @Wheres_Domino, and his YouTube channel
+He is a passionate scientist communicator and was associate editor of DeepSeaNews from 2012-2015.
+Follow on Twitter at @AlistairDove and @Wheres_Domino, and YouTube

 Dr. Dove was trained in zoology and parasitology at The University of Queensland.
 He has held positions at the Wildlife Conservation Society, Cornell University and Stony Brook University and is an adjunct professor at the University of Georgia and the Georgia Institute of Technology.
 He is founding Chairman of the Board of Ch’ooj Ajauil AC, a non-profit conservation NGO based in Cancun Mexico, which strives for improved conservation of the extraordinary biodiversity of the Yucatan Upwelling Zone, home to the largest aggregation of whale sharks known to science.

-To contact Dr. Dove about this website or about speaking engagements, click here.
+To contact Dr. Dove, click here.

 The opinions expressed on this website are not necessarily those of Georgia Aquarium.
 All photographs and other media are (c) 2010-2013 Alistair Dove, unless otherwise indicated, and are provided under Creative Commons license CC-BY NC

 In this video from 2013, Dr. Dove describes advances in research and conservation with whale sharks.Talk begins at around 4:10